Federal Realty Investment Trust (FRT) — Fair Value Analysis

 Is FRT overvalued or undervalued right now?

-Based on Monte Carlo simulations, Federal Realty Investment Trust (FRT) is considered deeply overvalued, with a median fair value of $62.54 significantly below its current trading price of $114.73.
+Based on our Monte Carlo simulations, Federal Realty Investment Trust (FRT) is overvalued.
+Its current price of $121.69 is significantly above our median fair value estimate of $107.06.

 What is the bear case and bull case for FRT?